The local air pollution that chokes so many of our cities and the emissions that warm our planet are intricately connected.

 And at the C40 World Mayors Summit, 35 mayors signed a declaration recognizing clean air is a human right and pledging to deliver clean air to their 140 million residents.

-Focusing on the local problem of air pollution and the global problem of climate change at the same time is efficient and smart.
+Focusing on local air pollution solutions and global climate solutions at the same time is efficient and smart.
 We must build on the momentum, for our health and the health of our planet.